offendingcommit/valdris/Technology/Gear-Wright Profession.md

 ## Overview

-The Gear-Wright stands as one of [[Valdris]]'s most essential and respected professions—a craftsman who bridges the gap between incomprehensible [[Architect Ruins|Architect]] technology and practical human needs.
+The Gear-Wright stands as one of [Valdris](Valdris.md)'s most essential and respected professions—a craftsman who bridges the gap between incomprehensible [Architect](Architect%20Ruins.md) technology and practical human needs.
 Neither scholar nor priest, the Gear-Wright approaches ancient mechanisms with skilled hands, practical wisdom, and hard-earned experience.
 They are the ones who keep civilization running when the gears begin to turn differently.

-Since the [[Recent Awakening]], Gear-Wrights have found themselves at the center of a technological renaissance that challenges everything they thought they knew about their craft.
+Since the [Recent Awakening](Recent%20Awakening.md), Gear-Wrights have found themselves at the center of a technological renaissance that challenges everything they thought they knew about their craft.

 ## The Craft of Making and Mending